 How should we invest my wife’s LIRA for income and growth?

-Since the blend of dividend stocks and low-cost ETFs is plenty for me to handle right now, I’m thinking I would simplify my wife’s LIRA once created to invest in an all-in-one ETF like XBAL or VBAL.
+Since the blend of dividend stocks and low-cost ETFs is plenty for me to handle right now, I’m thinking I would simplify my wife’s LIRA once created to invest in an all-in-one ETF like VGRO, ZGRO or XGRO.